 Trading on the CLOB begins at the opening time.

-A Trade is executed on the CLOB when the price of a bid (offer) equals or is greater (less) than the price of an offer (bid) for the same Contract and, if an Option order, the same Strike Price and Option type.
+A Trade is executed on the CLOB when the price of a bid (offer) equals or is greater (less) than the price of an offer (bid) for the same Contract.

-Details of each Transaction executed on the CLOB or subject to Seed SEF’s Rules will be recorded by Seed SEF, and confirmation of the Transaction will be displayed on the Platform for each Authorized Trader who is a party to the Transaction.
+Details of each Transaction executed on the CLOB or subject to Seed SEF’s Rules will be recorded by Seed SEF, and a Confirmation of the Transaction will be displayed on the Platform for each Authorized Trader who is a party to the Transaction.

 Failure of Seed SEF to broadcast any message in respect of a Transaction on Seed SEF or subject to the Rules shall not invalidate such Transaction.